efirdc/Ring-Sorting-AI/README.md

 More details can be found in our report:
 https://drive.google.com/file/d/1C5Dvy-799mfjAU4lcljcCjWvq8kI5DWi/view?usp=sharing

+The visualization was made with matplotlib.
+In short it's a scatter plot with a rainbow colormap, black background, and bezier curves to show moves.
+The frames were saved to the disk as .png files and then combined with ffmpeg.

 #### Setup
 The command `source setup_env.sh` will create a python virtual environment, install prerequisites, and then activate the virtual environment.